 April is likely to be the ideal time to sow some additional grass seed to any bare patches of the lawn.
 If you are planning on growing grass in areas of the garden that have lots of shade, consider using a seed specifically designed for this purpose.
 This is readily available in most good retailers and garden centres.

 You have probably managed to cut the lawn down to the height you want by now, after the winter growth.
 This is the ideal time to add stripes to your lawn if you want them.
 Use a lawnmower with a rear roller to do this.
 A lawnmower in the Flymo Chevron Range is the perfect for this.

 The grass is growing at its fastest rate, meaning that you may have to mow your lawn once or twice a week.
 You may also find that the lawn requires watering.
 When doing this ensure that you water deeply and occasionally.
 This will encourage the grass to root deeply reducing the need for you to water the lawn.
 It is also a more efficient way to water the lawn than watering a little daily as less water is lost via evaporation.

 Many people start to go on their summer holidays in July and into August making them the most challenging months in the lawn care calendar.
-Make arrangement for someone to look after your lawn, flowers and other areas of your garden while you are away.
+Make arrangements for someone to look after your lawn, flowers and other areas of your garden while you are away.

-Often the hottest month in the UK.
-You may need to water the lawn more frequently than before.
+Often the hottest month in the UK - you may need to water the lawn more frequently than before.
 Extreme heat may scorch the lawn and turn it brown.
-If it is hot for long periods allow the grass to grow slightly longer to protect the soil from the heat.
+If it is hot for long periods, allow the grass to grow slightly longer to protect the soil from the heat.
 The heat will remove the moisture from the soil preventing grass growth.